k-mccoy11/deploy-active-directory/README.md

 </p>
 <img src="https://i.imgur.com/n3gMwQV.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-As you can see the Powershell script created a user with the username "bab.hubo" We were able to login to Client-1 with his credentials as a normal user.
+As you can see, the Powershell script created a user with the username "gar.visen" We were able to login to Deive-1 with his credentials as a regular user.
 </p>
 ![image](https://github.com/user-attachments/assets/f697ca18-a8b2-4ce0-931c-bca690eb3391)